Labor Challenges? Here’s How Preprinted LPN Labels Can Help.

 Depending on your operating environment and temperatures, you may find that in-house LPN labels aren’t the best solution.

-“ID Label custom designs our LPN labels to match your requirements, and they’re available in a variety of materials, sizes and colors,” Aitken said.
+“ID Label custom designs our LPN labels to match your requirements, and they’re available in a variety of materials, sizes and colors,” Bender said.
 “That includes ensuring the adhesives, ink, stock and protective coatings are engineered for your specific environment, whether that be ambient, cooler or freezer.”

 Put Your Workers to Work